PedroDKE/LibriS2S/README.md

 --aeneas_head_max 120 \
 --aeneas_tail_min 5 \
 ```
-**note:** the example folder in this repo already contains the first two chapters from [Undine](https://librivox.org/undine-by-friedrich-de-la-motte-fouque/) scraped from librivox and their transcripts and (modified) tsv table retrieved from LibrivoxDeEn .
+**note:** the example folder in this repo already contains the first two chapters from [Undine](https://librivox.org/undine-by-friedrich-de-la-motte-fouque/) scraped from librivox and their transcripts and (modified to only contain the first 2 chapters) tsv table retrieved from LibrivoxDeEn .
 Additional data to align can be scraped by using the same file shown previously and combined with the provided data from LibriVoxDeEn

-Additionally with this repo the full allignment for the 8 following books with folowwing LibrivoxDeEn id's are also given:
+Additionally with this repo the full alignment for the 8 following books with following LibrivoxDeEn id's are also given:
 [9](https://librivox.org/the-picture-of-dorian-gray-1891-version-by-oscar-wilde/), [10](https://librivox.org/pandoras-box-by-frank-wedekind/), [13](https://librivox.org/survivors-of-the-chancellor-by-jules-verne/), [18](https://librivox.org/undine-by-friedrich-de-la-motte-fouque/), [23](https://librivox.org/around-the-world-in-80-days-by-jules-verne/), [108](https://librivox.org/elective-affinities-by-johann-wolfgang-von-goethe/), [110](https://librivox.org/candide-by-voltaire-3/), [120](https://librivox.org/the-metamorphosis-by-franz-kafka/).

 Other books such as [11](https://librivox.org/the-castle-of-otranto-by-horace-walpole/), [36](https://librivox.org/the-rider-on-the-white-horse-by-theodor-storm/), [67](https://librivox.org/frankenstein-or-the-modern-prometheus-1818-by-mary-wollstonecraft-shelley/) are also inside of the librivoxDeEn dataset but the chapters do not correspond in a 1:1 mannner(for example: the German version of book 67 has 27 chapters but the English version has 29 and thus need to be re-aligned before the allignment script in this repo will work.).
 Therefore these alignments are not given since they could be different depending on the cutting points.